-New Markets Tax Credit Provides Financing Supporting Workforce Development in Indianapolis, IN
+Cinnaire’s New Markets Tax Credit Funding Provides Financial Support for Workforce Development Center in Indianapolis, IN

 Cinnaire joined Ivy Tech Community College, PNC Community Partners Inc., Indianapolis Redevelopment CDE and community leaders this week to celebrate the grand opening of the Ivy Tech Automotive Technology Center.
 The $14 million project is one of the $176 million in new developments in the thriving International Marketplace District in Indianapolis.